-Dress Uniforms for Kindergarten-12th
+Chapel Uniforms for Kindergarten-12th

-The purpose of the dress uniform (or chapel dress) is for special occasions, chapel days, picture day, and other designated special days.
+The purpose of the chapel uniform is for special occasions, chapel days, picture day, and other designated special days.
 Students should be prepared to wear this uniform each week on the day of chapel.
-Shorts, casual polos, or tennis shoes (6^{th} - 12^{th}) are NOT to be worn on these days.
-Therefore, all students should be prepared to purchase at least one uniform that meets the dress uniform code.
+Shorts, casual polos, or tennis shoes (6th-12th) are NOT to be worn on these days.
+Therefore, all students should be prepared to purchase at least one uniform that meets the chapel uniform code.

 Boys: Khaki or navy pants (no shorts), short or long sleeve oxford shirt with a Prince Avenue shield logo in approved colors (blue, French blue, white, chamois, blue and white stripe).
-Optional navy blazer
+Optional navy blazer.
+NOTE: Lower school boys may wear shorts until the end of the first quarter and again after spring break.

 Girls: Khaki, navy, gray, blue pin cord/pinstripe or plaid skirt, skort, jumper, dress, or pants (no shorts) with short, long, or 3/4 length sleeve oxford shirt with a Prince Avenue shield logo in approved colors (blue, French blue, white, and chamois).
 1st- 5th grade optional khaki, plaid, or navy jumper with white Peter Pan shirt.
+NOTE: Lower school girls may wear shorts until the end of the first quarter and again after spring break.